gsajko/fuel_prices_qld/README.md

 ## Install

 ### Poetry

-First you need to install `poetry`.
-For this project I use version `1.4.0`
+First, you need to install `poetry`.
+For this project, I use version `1.4.0`

 https://python-poetry.org/docs/#installation

-Remeber to add poetry to your path.
+Remember to add poetry to your path.

 `export PATH="/home/[user]/.local/bin:$PATH"`